 Kathmandu Durbar Square

 There are several Pagoda temples on this site.
 Most of them were made in the seventeenth and eighteenth centuries.
-Pagoda temples are Nepali-style temples that we can see in China too.
+Pagoda temples are Nepali-style temples that we can see in China, too.
 The Chinese king invited Nepali artists to make them in China.
 These Pagoda temples are primarily tall, with a high platform for visitors to enjoy the views.
-The stone statue of Garuda (The vehicle of the god Vishnu) also is an attraction to see.
+The stone statue of Garuda (the vehicle of the god Vishnu) is also an attraction to see.

 Kumari is a young virgin lady who is considered a living goddess.
 The living goddess is the form of the goddess Taleju.
 This system was started in the eighteenth century by King Jaya Prakash Malla.
 Usually, a young lady with specific criteria will be chosen as the living goddess.
 When the lady has the time for menstruation, they will change into another lady as the goddess.
 For more detail, the tour guide will briefly detail this area and the sites.